DOING BUSINESS IN UAE

 - A UAE business allows foreign entrepreneurs to tap into the lucrative growth of the Middle Eastern and African (MEA) markets.
 Emirates like Dubai and Sharjah boast highly developed infrastructure, making the country the perfect distribution center for trading companies;

 - Dubai and Abu Dhabi are the most business-friendly cities in the MEA region.
 In addition to world class infrastructure, these cities have highly liberal trading policies with no quotas or barriers to discourage foreign investments.
-Furthermore, companies in these emirates enjoy a highly favorable image across the globe;
+Furthermore, companies in these emirates enjoy a highly favorable image across the globe.

-- Foreign investors can set up a tax exempt UAE company that allows them to collect proceeds from subsidiaries incorporated within MEA region;
+- Foreign investors can set up a tax-exempt UAE company that allows them to collect proceeds from subsidiaries incorporated within MEA region;

-- The UAE is the most liveable country in the Middle East, at the confluence of East and West.
+- The UAE is the most livable country in the Middle East, at the confluence of East and West.
 Liberal laws along with first-class work, residential infrastructure and low taxes have made the country highly attractive for foreign businesses;

 - According to the World Economic Forum 2015 – 2016 Competitive Rankings, UAE has the world’s best roadways, 2nd best aviation infrastructure, 3rd best ports and overall world’s best transport infrastructure.
 Hence, a UAE resident company can serve as a regional distribution headquarters for our Clients.